futuretap/InAppSettingsKit/README.md

 Subtitles
 ---------
 The `IASKSubtitle` key allows to define subtitles for these elements: Toggle, ChildPane, OpenURL, MailCompose, Button.
+Using a subtitle implies left alignment.

 Text alignment
 --------------
 For some element types, a `IASKTextAlignment` attribute may be added with the following values to override the default alignment:

-- `IASKUITextAlignmentLeft` (Buttons, TitleValue, MultiValue, OpenURL, TextField)
+- `IASKUITextAlignmentLeft` (ChildPane, TextField, Buttons, OpenURL, MailCompose)
-- `IASKUITextAlignmentCenter` (Buttons, OpenURL)
+- `IASKUITextAlignmentCenter` (ChildPane, Buttons, OpenURL)
-- `IASKUITextAlignmentRight` (Buttons, TitleValue, MultiValue, OpenURL, TextField)
+- `IASKUITextAlignmentRight` (ChildPane, TextField, Buttons, OpenURL, MailCompose)

 Variable font size